Travel Guide to Arequipa, Peru

 Arequipa, Peru’s second-biggest city, lies in the southeast of the nation, about 630 miles (by road) southeast of Lima, and 240 miles northwest of the Chilean border near Tacna.

-This mountain and volcano filled region is officially part of Peru’s Southern Andes mountains, however, it is not the peaks that best define the area, but rather the deep and dramatic canyons beneath them.
-For travelers, this area has become synonymous with ‘canyon country’, making Arequipa and the Canyons its own geographical entity within the greater mountain chain of the Peruvian Andes.
+This mountain and volcano-filled region is officially part of Peru’s Southern Andes mountains, however, it is not the peaks that best define the area, but rather the deep and dramatic canyons beneath them.

 The canyons are a bit north of Arequipa, with the Colca Canyon about 100 miles north of the city, and the Cotahuasi Canyon around 230 miles to the northwest.

-Arequipa is also close to the southern end of Peru’s South Coast, being about two hours’ drive northeast of the south coast city Mollendo.
+Arequipa is also close to the southern end of Peru’s South Coast, being about two hours’ drive northeast of the south coast city of Mollendo.

 Meanwhile, if you travel northeast from Arequipa, you come into the Lake Titicaca region, reaching Lake Titicaca’s transport hub, Juliaca, in five hours.